Every day, thousands of people are involved in preventing and tackling crime across Merseyside.

 - Local Safeguarding Adult’s Board representative

 The Board has an agreed vision which states:

-"In partnership provide a fair, efficient and effective Criminal Justice System, which reduces crime and re-offending and focuses on the needs of victims and witnesses."
+"In partnership provide a fair, efficient and effective Criminal Justice System, with a proactive approach, which reduces crime and re offending and focuses on the needs of victims and witnesses."

 As an established and experienced body the MCJB provides the Commissioner with an ideal forum to discuss criminal justice issues with officers at an appropriate level.
 The Board provides the Commissioner with the opportunity to hear about issues or blockages within the criminal justice system and consider and recommend remedies with partners to such issues.

 By working together the Board, Jane has successfully agreed pan-Merseyside strategies that help to ensure a consistent, efficient and effective approach to a range of issues including domestic violence and reducing reoffending.

 The MCJB also has links to Community Safety Partnerships, health services and voluntary agencies supporting the criminal justice system.
 It also has a range of sub-groups which are focused on specific issues.

 Among those sub-groups, is a group dedicated to raising awareness of and tackling hate crime.
 The hate crime sub-group is notified of events that are being held across the region to increase understanding, improve community cohesion and take a stand against hate crime.
 You can access a list of all these events here.

 You can find out more about the key achievements and progress made by the MCJB on a year-by-year basis using the links below: